The College is continuing to monitor the circumstances related to COVID-19 and respond as best it can to the evolving situation.

 * With respect to the minimum term requirements above;

-- A full term is defined as a minimum of eight weeks full time equivalent (FTE) of clinical work, exclusive of any leave.
+- A full term is defined as a minimum of eight weeks full time equivalent (FTE) of clinical work at a single site, exclusive of any leave.

 - Terms must be completed at a minimum of 0.5 FTE.

 - Locum work is not included.

 - Relief terms are not included.

 - Terms in emergency medicine must be completed in an Emergency Department.
 Experience at an Australian Urgent Care Centre may not be included for the emergency medicine requirement.

 - Terms in emergency medicine completed exclusively in the fast-track area of the department may not be included.

 - Terms in emergency medicine during the intern year (PGY1) are not included.